Knee arthroscopy is a type of minimally invasive surgery, used to look inside and treat the knee joint.

 Our surgeon will examine your knee joint by looking at images sent by the arthroscope to a monitor.
 If necessary, he or she can insert instruments to repair damage or remove material that interferes with movement or causes pain in your knee.

 Afterwards, our surgeon will drain the fluid out and close the cuts with stitches or adhesive strips.
 Then he or she will wrap a dressing and a bandage around your knee.

 What to Expect Afterwards

 You will need to rest until the effects of the anaesthetic have passed.
 It may take several hours before the feeling comes back into your knee.
 Take special care not to bump or knock the area.

 You will usually be able to go home when you feel ready.

 The length of time your dissolvable stitches will take to disappear depends on what type you have.
-However, for this procedure they should usually disappear in about six weeks.

 You may be wearing compression stockings on your unaffected leg to help maintain circulation.

 You will have a dressing and an elasticated bandage over your knee joint.
 These apply pressure to assist with healing.
 You need to keep your knee clean and dry for about one to two weeks.
 You should use waterproof plasters over your healing wounds when you take a shower and don’t soak your knee in the bath until the cuts are fully healed.